almedso/yocto-bsp-documentation/docs/packages/image-and-features.tt.rst

 The name of the recipe to build an image is the same as the image.

-:plos-image-base:
+:ams-image-base:

-   The base image of the distribution, where all dependend images are intended to start from
+   The base image of the distribution, where all dependent images are intended to start from

-   - base-plos (via plos-image bbclass)
+   - base-ams (via ams-image bbclass)

-:plos-image:
+:ams-image:

    A product image capable of allowing an |AMS|
    device to boot and provides full feature support.
    Contained features are:

-   - base-plos (via plos-image bbclass)
+   - base-ams (via ams-image bbclass)

    - ssh-server-openssh
    - package-management

-:plos-image-dev:
+:ams-image-dev:

    A developer image just capable of allowing an |AMS|
    device to boot and is suitable for cross development work.
    Contained features are:

-   - base-plos (via plos-image bbclass)
+   - base-ams (via ams-image bbclass)
    - debug-tweaks
    - dev-pkgs
    - eclipse-debug